Economics (Applied Economics) - Doctor of Philosophy (PhD)

 Get a strong foundation in economic theory and econometrics and conduct original research alongside world-renowned scholars with the PhD in Applied Economics program.

-You’ll receive training in the areas of public policy, labour economics, macro-economics, monetary economics, econometrics, natural resources, environmental and health economics.
+You’ll receive training in the areas of public policy, including such fields as labour economics, macro-economics, monetary economics, econometrics, natural resources, environmental and health economics.

 Through this rigorous academic program and applied research experience, you’ll develop your communication and analytical skills, preparing you for a career in academia or the private sector as an economist, data analyst, policy advisor, economic consultant and many others.